markasch/MAKUTU-BIP/02practicals/solutions/README.md

 __NOTE__

-Solutions will be only posted at the end of each Practical session.
+Solutions will only be posted at the *end* of each Practical session.